-The Government will provided indicative settlement figures for future years as part of the funding settlement in Autumn 2022.
-There remains the possibility that funding for local government organisations may be reduced.
+The Government will provided indicative settlement figures for future years as part of the funding settlement in Autumn 2021.
+There remains the possibility that funding for local government organisations will be further reduced.
 Despite this there is no indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
-The Authority has a balanced budget for 2023/24 and is anticipating to contain spending within this budget.
+The Authority has a balanced budget for 2022/23 and is anticipating to contain spending within this budget.
 The Authority is in a good financial position to allow it to properly plan for any reductions in budgets over the next three years should this be required.